How to Position Your Brand Like the Pros (in 7 Steps)

 This is a brand positioning strategy in action.

-Sound complicated?
+Does this sound complicated?
 It isn’t.

 It really comes down to this: